AlexH-HankIT/phpietadmin-gui/README.md

 - [x] Dropdown for fileio or blockio
 - [x] Dropdown for mode (write through/read only)
 - [ ] Handle no PV/VG/LV error
+- [x] Handle multiple sessions for one target

 ## Planned features
 - [ ] Add lvextend, lvremove, lvrename features